Teodor92/personal-site/_pages/about.md

 As a software engineer, my work included:

-- Investigating and proposing refactoring options for architecturally-related code smells to improve code quality and maintainability.
+- Investigating and proposing refactoring options for architecturally related code smells to improve code quality and maintainability.
 - Developing a Visual Studio refactoring plugin utilizing the .NET ecosystem and the Roslyn compiler.
 - Utilizing R and Python for data analysis and visualization to gain insights and identify optimization opportunities.
 - Achieving positive outcomes from the research and the PoC project, with an increase in desired metrics by 5% to 10%.